julyndav/PowerBI/UK_National_Rail/README.md

 ### Reviewing the Data:
 <ul>
 <li>Reviewed the provided data consisting of two CSV tables: one with working data and another with variable information.</li>
-<li>Imported the working data into Power BI for initial data cleaning, formatting, and manipulation.</li>
+<li>Loaded the working data into Power BI for initial data cleaning, formatting, and manipulation which was minimal.</li>
 </ul>
 <p>